aws-samples/amazon-comprehend-medical-enrich-custom-models/README.md

 ## Cleanup

 First, you will need to delete the Amazon Comprehend Custom endpoint to prevent recurring charges.
 Please navigate to the Amazon Comprehend console, select the model you created,  navigate to the created endpoint, and delete the endpoint.
+After the endpoint finishes deleting, go to your custom classifier and under the "Actions" dropdown, select "delete".

 Next, you need to delete the resources that were copied into the S3 buckets (otherwise the CloudFormation rollback will fail).
 As mentioned above, you can get these bucket names from the CloudFormation console.
 From the command line, you can delete the data in these buckets (note that your bucket names will differ from ours) as follows:
  `aws s3 rm s3://enrich-comprehend-medical-notificationbucket-na5rpsp3mvhh --recursive;aws s3 rm s3://enrich-comprehend-medical-outputbucket-rc1n5hsykhmq/ --recursive`